Email marketing can do wonders for nonprofit organizations.

 It’s not possible to create a perfect email marketing program or campaign.
 There’s always room for improvement.
 That’s why in your career, you’ll see some great, average, and rather poor results.
 And it’s perfectly OK as long as you keep learning from your experience and keep on testing new ideas.

 The most common issues you observe at the beginning are:

 Slow email list growth.
-Building a list organically with target audience takes time.
+Building a list organically with the target audience takes time.
 But it doesn’t mean that you should sit and wait.
-Actually, there’s much you can do in order to speed up the list building process.
+Actually, there’s much you can do to speed up the list-building process.
 You can:

-- add a pop-up form to your website: pop-up forms are hard to miss and if you explain why joining your email list is a good idea you can expect high conversion rate.
+- add a pop-up form to your website: pop-up forms are hard to miss, and if you explain why joining your email list is a good idea, you can expect a high conversion rate.

 - add an opt-in link to your email signature: I’m sure you send a lot of emails every month.
 Make sure your recipients know they can sign-up for a newsletter.

 - find partnerships: find people and organizations with a similar target audience and offer them guest posts and joint email campaigns.
 A strong network of partnerships is incredibly valuable.

 - run a webinar: webinars are a great way to build a solid contact list.
 Do the research and choose a topic that is interesting for your target audience.
 Run promotional campaigns and invite people to register.
 Webinars are also perfect for content partnerships.
 Team up with other organizations to get in front of their audience.

 Read more to learn how to build an email list from scratch and how to create a popup in moments.